afsc-assessments/goa-fhs/README.md

 -   Revisit treatment of $\sigma_R$.
 Right now it is fixed quite low.

 -   Survey biomass data: both in the 2017 model and 2022, the SSB time series seems to ignore the down years from the recent D-B survey.
 The VAST survey data shows an uptick, but even if I fit to that data instead, the survey fits are too high for the last two years.
 This tells me there's another data source which is driving the model upwards; **only introducing Francis weights (heavily down-weighting all comps) brought the estimated biomass within the CI of the observations**.
 Take a look at the profiles to see where the conflict & information lies in this model.

+- Simplify appendix 10a table.
+From Chris: "This is fine for this year but I’d suggest simplifying your tables into one summary table in the fuutre….we don’t need info of every survey – maybe by gear type – or by agency - or top three surveys w everything else summed in a final column?
+Can have a header or paragraph denoting anything of interst…can look how we do it in sablefish maybe – but, for your sanity it’s just meant to provide an overall supplemental catch data estimate to see if it’s significant to what CAS has."

+-Consider a working group for flatfish with respect to 1) developing priors on M/q/etc, and 2) implementing one-step-ahead residuals (see  https://github.com/r4ss/r4ss/issues/748).